fisharebest/webtrees/modules_v4/README.md

 # THIRD-PARTY MODULES

 Many webtrees functions are provided by “modules”.
-Modules allows you to add additional features to webtrees.
+Modules allows you to add additional features to webtrees and modify existing features.

 ## Installing and uninstalling modules

 A module is a folder containing a file called `module.php`.
 There may be other files in the folder.

-To install a module, copy its folder to here.
+To install a module, copy its folder to `modules_v4`.

-To uninstall it, delete its folder from here.
+To uninstall it, delete its folder from `modules_v4`.

 Note that module names (i.e. their folder names) must not contain spaces or the characters `.`, `[` and `]`.